Skip navigation and go to main content

 rotterdam

-Students and faculty from Morgan State University School of Architecture + Planning (SA+P), representatives from Baltimore City Department of Planning, and design professionals will travel to Baltimore’s sister city of Rotterdam in the Netherlands in March 2025.
-Students will participate in design workshops, visit design firms, do city tours, hear lectures, and more.
+in March 2025, students and faculty from Morgan State University School of Architecture + Planning (SA+P), representatives from Baltimore City Department of Planning, and design professionals travel to Baltimore’s sister city of Rotterdam.
+Students participate in design workshops, visit design firms, do city tours, hear lectures, and more.
 Community-centered design is the focus for this trip.
 Professor Cristina Murphy (Morgan State) is the lead organizer/curator.

 About the 2025 exchange